Polaris Inc.: Polaris Government and Defense

 Polaris Government and Defense (formerly Polaris Defense) is a division of Polaris Industries founded in 2005 and re-branded in 2017.
 The division was created after years of successful implementation of the company's off-road vehicles in military theater.
 The division produces a range of vehicles to serve the United States and allied forces.
 Products include the MRZR platform, MVRS, MV700, RZR-SW and the DAGOR.

 MRZR

 In November 2016, the U.S. Marine Corps signed a $6.5 million contract with Polaris to deliver 145 MRZR-D ATVs.
 Called the Utility Task Vehicle (UTV), it is a version of the vehicle already in use by U.S. Special Operations Command, but is designed to be diesel-powered and can run on JP-8 fuel.
 The Marines bought the unarmored ATVs because they can fit inside an MV-22 Osprey, enabling them to be deployed from long distances, to provide logistics support to ground combat units, assisting them to travel and transport supplies quicker and easier than previously on foot.
 The vehicles can carry four troops and have a small cargo bed capable of carrying 1500 lb of payload.
 It is planned to field 18 MRZR-Ds per infantry regiment.
 The vehicles are to be delivered from late-January to April 2017.

 DAGOR

-DAGOR (Deployable Advanced Ground Off-road) is a purpose-built, ultra-light combat vehicle designed and built by Polaris Defense to meet the light-mobility needs of light infantry and special operations forces incorporating military commercial off-the-shelf (COTS) components and driveline system.

-The DAGOR was developed under contract from elements of the United States Special Operations Command (SOCOM), Canadian Special Operations Forces Command (CANSOFCOM) and international Special Operations Forces (SOF) customers.
-The design using (COTS) components enables procurement of spares worldwide.
-The vehicle is produced by Michigan-based Roush Industries with deliveries commencing in November 2014 with fifteen vehicles for use by the United States Special Operations Command, in January 2015 with five vehicles for the Australian Special Air Service Regiment (SASR) to trial and deliveries were scheduled for the United Arab Emirates (UAE) in April 2015.